tcaldwell-x/oauth1/README.md

 - **"Failed to get request token"**: Check your Consumer Key/Secret
 - **"OAuth session expired"**: The temporary token expired, try again
 - **"Not authenticated"**: Your access tokens may have expired
-- **API errors**: Check Twitter API status and rate limits
+- **API errors**: Check X API status and rate limits

 ## Rate Limits

-Twitter API has rate limits.
+X API has rate limits.
 This app makes minimal requests but be aware of:
 - 15 requests per 15 minutes for user profile
 - 15 requests per 15 minutes for home timeline

 ## License

 MIT License
-# Updated for Vercel deployment